 How do I prepare my child for the PAU sleep EEG?

-Please read the information leaflet and share with your child if you feel this is appropriate.
-Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
-There may be information they need to know, especially if they are taking care of your child during/following this examination.
+Please read the information leaflet and share with your child if you feel this is appropriate and family (if you wish) so that they can be help and support.
+There may be information they need to know, especially if they are taking care of your child during / following this examination.

 What will happen?